bmreading/metanote/README.md

 # Metanote

 Metanote is a metadata editor for audio file formats.
 It is primarily targeted for the [GNOME platform](https://www.gnome.org).
+Until a release is made available, this is considered a work in progress.

 ## Runtime dependencies